On the limit of large surface tension for a fluid motion with free boundary: Introduction.

 Then there exist a $T > 0$ and a $k_0 \in \RR_+$, such that if $T_k$ is maximal, then $T_k \geq T$ for all $k \geq k_0$, and $\eta_k(t) \rar \zeta(t)$ as a $C^1$ curve in $\ccE^{4\half}_\mu(\Om)$ as $k \rar \infty$. \end{theorem}

+We stress that $\eta_k$, $p_k$ and $\zeta$ exist and are unique by \cite{CS, EM}, and $\zeta$ is defined for all time by \cite{EbinSymp}.
 The reason for requiring $u_0 \in H^{5\half}$, whereas solutions $\eta$ are only in $H^{4\half}$, is to ensure uniqueness (see \cite{CS}).
 We assume that the initial velocity $u_0$ is the same for all $k$ for simplicity.
 The result would still hold for appropriate sequences $\{ u_{0k} \}$ which converge, in a precise sense, to $u_0$ when $k \rar \infty$.
 Note that the assumption that $\partial \Om$ has constant curvature implies that it is connected, for if $\partial \Om$ had multiple components they would each have to be a circle and all would have the same radius.
 Since $\Om$ is a bounded domain in the plane, one of these boundary components would also bound the non-compact component of $\RR^2 - \Om$ and this circle would have to have larger radius than the others.
 Hence this circle must be the only component, so $\partial \Om$ must be connected.
 However, the assumption of constant mean curvature at time zero is necessary.
 We comment on these remarks, and other matters, in section \ref{final_remarks}.
-We also point out that, in general, the convergence $\eta_k(t) \rar \zeta(t)$ is not expected to hold in $C^2$ (see the analogous results in \cite{E2, ED}).
+We also point out that, in general, the convergence $\eta_k(t) \rar \zeta(t)$ is not expected to hold in $C^2$ even if the initial data are $C^{\infty}.$ To see this, pick any function $f$ which is constant on $\partial \Om$ and let $u_0 = (f_y, -f_x)$.
+Then $u_0$ will be divergence free and tangent to the boundary.
+The pressure for (1.2) at time zero will then satisfy: